StavSteven/social_media_addiction/README.md

 ### Format:

 -   Hypothesis:
     H₀ -
     H₁ -
     _This will be tested by_

 **Result:**

+**_Business decision_**

 ---

--   Hypothesis 1: Average daily use of social media will have a negative impact on sleep per night.
+-   **Hypothesis 1: Average daily use of social media will have a negative impact on sleep per night.**
     H₀ - Null hypothesis: There is no relationship between average daily social media use and sleep per night.
     H₁ - Alternative Hypothesis Higher average daily social media use has a negative impact on sleep per night.

-_This will be tested statistically using spearman's rank but will also be visualised on a scatter plot to see whether there is a relationship between the two values_
+_This will be tested statistically using spearman's rank and visualised on a scatter plot to see whether there is a relationship between the two values_

 **Result:** We can reject the null hypothesis that there is no relationship between daily social media usage and sleep time.
 **The correlation score between the two values was -0.81** meaning that in most cases as one value increased the other decreased.
 An increase in screen time resulted in sleep deficit which could have a knock on effect to academic studies and mental health score, leading to strained relationships with friends, family members and peers.